LiliMeng/Multimodal_DLRM_Sequential/README.md

 # Multimodal_DLRM_Sequential

 ## Baselines of MovieLens 25M as sequential prediction
-Yes, the MovieLens 25M dataset can be used in sequential recommendation problems.
+the MovieLens 25M dataset can be used in sequential recommendation problems.
 Sequential recommendation focuses on predicting the next item (e.g., movie) a user is likely to interact with, based on their previous interactions.
 This is particularly relevant for tasks like session-based recommendations or modeling user behavior over time.

 ### How MovieLens 25M Can Be Used in Sequential Recommendation